navarrew/strain-comp/README.md

 Or use the 'environment.yml' file provided in this repository.
 The environment will be named 'navpipe' unless you modify it in the file.
 `conda env create -f environment.yml`

+## Additional steps to prepare - make these scripts findable and executable. ##
+Put the scripts into a directory that is searchable via your $PATH variable.
+Check their permissions to see if they are 'executable'.
+If not you should make them executable with the following commands (from within the directory where the scripts are kept).

+`chmod +x *.py`  _this will make all the python scripts executable_

+`chmod +x 1_rename.sh` _this will make the 1_rename.sh script executable_

 ## Getting started analyzing genomes - the basic steps involved ##